-The term Egyptomania, from Greek Egypto- ‘Egypt’ and mania ‘madness, fury’, refers to the enthusiasm for everything that is related to ancient Egypt.
-This interest is not merely scientific, and Egyptian and Egyptianising motifs have been adopted throughout visual culture including architecture, on clothing and jewellery.
+The term Egyptomania, from the Greek Egypto (Egypt) and mania (madness, fury), refers to the enthusiasm for everything related to ancient Egypt.
+This interest is not just scientific, and Egyptian and Egyptianising motifs have been adopted throughout visual culture including architecture, clothing and jewellery.
 Although Egyptomania has been seen in many places and at many times, several peaks are especially noteworthy.

 Egyptomania in antiquity

-Greeks and Romans were fascinated by ancient Egypt, as demonstrated in texts such as Herodotus’ Histories (fifth century BC) and the Bibliotheca Historica by Diodorus Siculus (early first century BC).
+Greeks and Romans were fascinated by ancient Egypt, as demonstrated in texts such as Herodotus’ Histories in the fifth century BC, and the Bibliotheca Historica by Diodorus Siculus in the early first century BC.

 After Emperor Augustus conquered Egypt in 31 BC, Eyptomania arrived in Rome.
 The high official Caius Cestius, for instance, erected a pyramid shaped tomb (18–12 BC).
-Emperor Hadrian (76–138), who visited Egypt himself in 130, had his deceased lover Antinous venerated as Osiris, the Egyptian god of the underworld.
+Emperor Hadrian (AD 76–138), who visited Egypt himself in AD 130, had his deceased lover Antinous venerated as Osiris, the Egyptian god of the underworld.